 Many point to Gateway Technical College’s flexibility in meeting student needs as one of its greatest assets – but Eric Haskins takes that to another level.

-In addition to the flexibility of being able to begin his career early, Eric also kickstarted a four-year college degree by transferring more than a year’s worth of credits to the Milwaukee School of Engineering, where he is pursuing a degree in MIS and is expected to graduate in February 2013.
+In addition to the flexibility of being able to begin his career early, Eric also kickstarted a four-year college degree by transferring more than a year’s worth of credits to the Milwaukee School of Engineering, where he graduated with a bachelor’s degree in management information systems.

-But Eric has one more reason to call Gateway flexible in working with its students to give them the skills to enter the workforce or continue their education – the college provided the avenue for Eric to do all this before he was 18.
+But Eric has one more reason to call Gateway flexible in working with its students to give them the skills to enter the workforce or continue their education – the college provided the avenue for Eric to earn his Gateway degrees before he was 18.

 “Gateway was amazingly flexible,” says Eric.
 “They allowed me to work this through a somewhat different approach and it worked.
 It’s great.”

 Through his training, Eric gained a solid foundation for his career.
-He points to two areas in particular which he benefited from more than others – internships he landed through Gateway, and the industry-savvy instructors at the college.
+He says two areas benefited him most – internships he landed through Gateway, and the industry-savvy instructors at the college.
 Those instructors gave him the skills to enter the workforce and connected him to the industry and internships which would further pave the way for a career.

 “They were real projects in a real environment – not fake problems and fake issues, solving it in a fake way in a classroom,” he says.

-Eric says Gateway’s affordability and quality programs were the final selling point for he and his family.
+Eric says Gateway’s affordability and quality programs were the final selling.
 “Gateway’s cost was more reasonable than a private high school – and the quality training and education you receive make it even more so,” says Eric.